What happens to data flows after a no deal Brexit?

 (N.B.
 Binding corporate rules, or approved and enforceable codes of conduct may also be applied, but these are normally applicable only to transfers made by or within multinational companies, so we will ignore these for the purposes of discussing the Northern Ireland voluntary and community sector—but they can be found in the relevant Chapter of the GDPR).

-Brexit, and the outcome of any deal negotiated, agreed or rejected, may have an impact on these mechanisms, so it is important to understand how they may be affected in the context of your own data transfers.
+Brexit, and the outcome of any deal negotiated, agreed or rejected, may have an impact on these mechanisms for any transfer concerning the UK, so it is important to understand how they may be affected in the context of your own data transfers.

 An adequacy decision is a determination, made by the European Commission, that the country in receipt of the data transfer offers an adequate level of data protection.

 There are currently a small number of countries that have so far received an adequacy decision: Andorra, Argentina, Canada (commercial organisations only), the Faroe Islands, Guernsey, Jersey and the Isle of Man, Israel, Japan, New Zealand, Switzerland and Uruguay.
 Personal data may flow freely to these countries.
 These decisions will be preserved for transfers from the UK on a transitional basis.

 Though the UK is currently part of the EU data protection regime it does not automatically leave as a third country with the assurance of an adequacy agreement for itself, particularly in the situation of no deal.
 In fact, the European Commission has stated that it is not possible to consider the UK's position for adequacy until after it has left.